carlos-molina/contraval/README.md

    check it with your favourite model checker, with one that has been specifically designed (or tuned to) for model checking smart contracts--if you have one.
-   This is the stage where you need to verify that you did not forget execution paths and that you include logic to react to both normal and abnormal (exceptional) situations.
+   This is the stage where you need to verify that you have not forgotten execution paths and that you have included logic to react to both normal and abnormal (exceptional) situations.
 For example, check that if a cancellation takes place, the smart contract will not complete before